Nerif-AI/nerif-ai.github.io/docs/components/agent/nerif-formatter.md

 ---
-title: NerifFormat
+sidebar_position: 3
 ---

 `NerifFormat` is a useful tool to transform output of LLMs to data types Python can use directly.

 ## Basic Usage